nafizjiwa/REACT-Router/README.md

 When the path matches /about/secret the `<Secret >` and `<About >` components are rendered.

 ### `<Navigate>` (or Redirect)
-React Router has a Navigate component for declarative redirecting.</br>
+Navigate component is for declarative redirecting.</br>
-Unlike Link and NavLink it doesn't need to be clicked.
+Unlike Link and NavLink it doesn't need to be clicked.</bre>
-When Navigate is rendered it redirects the user to the location specified by it's `to` prop.
+Navigate redirects the user to the location specified by it's `to` prop.

       import { Navigate } from 'react-router-dom';